MartinMans/MartinMans/README.md

 ## 🧭 Currently

-- Doing an internship
+- Conducting ML research at AUB
+- Applying data visualization and analytical methods from my internship experience
-- Trying out new ideas in ML and data science
+- Exploring new ideas in ML and data science
 - Occasionally uploading tools I actually use

 ---